Accessibility in Meetings

 -

-Share an Agenda: Before the meeting provide an agenda in a clear and accessible format.This allows participants to review the content in advance and prepare any accommodations or questions they may need.
+Share an Agenda: Before the meeting provide an agenda in a clear and accessible format.This allows participants to review the content and request accommodations or other support in advance.

 -